 A recent resurgence in research into psychedelic compounds such as LSD, MDMA, psilocybin, and ayahuasca show the potential to be utilized as therapeutic tools in the field of mental illness for treating conditions including mood, affective and substance use disorders, and as of most recently, eating disorders.3 Recent studies provide evidence that psychedelic treatment can have profound effects to help those recover from their eating disorder symptoms by uncovering and resolving the root causes for related contributing factors.

 Current Treatment for Eating Disorders

-Cognitive Behavioral Therapy (CBT), a psychotherapeutic treatment often combined with pharmacological treatment, is an example of a treatment that may only be efficacious in the management of co-morbid conditions or for weight recovery in EDs.
-These symptom-focused treatments often overlook the more fundamental components that underlie EDs.4 There is a growing interest in the therapeutic use of classic psychedelic compounds including LSD, psilocybin (the major psychedelic component in magic mushrooms), and DMT (dimethyltryptamine), the major psychedelic component of ayahuasca – substances that “exert their key behavioural effects via serotonin type 2A (5-HT2A) receptor agonism.”4
+Cognitive Behavioral Therapy (CBT), a psychotherapeutic treatment often combined with pharmacological treatment, is an example of a treatment that may only be efficacious in the management of co-morbid conditions or for weight recovery in eating disorders.
+These symptom-focused treatments often overlook the more fundamental components that underlie eating disorders.4 There is a growing interest in the therapeutic use of classic psychedelic compounds including LSD, psilocybin (the major psychedelic component in magic mushrooms), and DMT (dimethyltryptamine), the major psychedelic component of ayahuasca – substances that “exert their key behavioural effects via serotonin type 2A (5-HT2A) receptor agonism.”4

 The Impact of Psychedelics on Eating Disorder Treatment